Once Upon a Time in Hollywood: Critical response

-Peter Bradshaw of The Guardian gave it five out of five stars, praising Pitt and DiCaprio's performances and calling it "Tarantino's dazzling LA redemption song."
+Peter Bradshaw of The Guardian gave it five out of five stars, praising Pitt and DiCaprio's performances and calling it "Tarantino's dazzling LA redemption song".
 Steve Pond of TheWrap said: "Big, brash, ridiculous, too long, and in the end invigorating, the film is a grand playground for its director to fetishize old pop culture and bring his gleeful perversity to the craft of moviemaking."
 Peter Travers of Rolling Stone awarded the film 4.5 out of 5 stars, remarking that "All the actors, in roles large and small, bring their A games to the film.
 Two hours and 40 minutes can feel long for some.
 I wouldn't change a frame."
 Katie Rife of The A.V.
 Club gave it a B+, noting "The relationship between Rick and Cliff is at the emotional heart of Once Upon A Time...
-In Hollywood" and calling it Tarantino's "wistful midlife crisis movie."
+In Hollywood" and calling it Tarantino's "wistful midlife crisis movie".

-In Little White Lies, Christopher Hooton described it as "occasionally tedious" but "constantly awe-inspiring," noting it did not seem to be a "love letter to Hollywood" but an "obituary for a moment in culture that looks unlikely to ever be resurrected."
+In Little White Lies, Christopher Hooton described it as "occasionally tedious" but "constantly awe-inspiring", noting it did not seem to be a "love letter to Hollywood" but an "obituary for a moment in culture that looks unlikely to ever be resurrected."
 Writing for Variety, Owen Gleiberman called it a "heady engrossing collage of a film—but not, in the end, a masterpiece."

 Richard Brody of The New Yorker called it an "obscenely regressive vision of the sixties" that "celebrates white-male stardom (and behind-the-scenes command) at the expense of everyone else."
 Caspar Salmon of The Guardian took issue with the violence in the film, writing, "Tarantino's filmography reveals a director in search of increasingly gruesome settings to validate his revenge fantasies and...blood-thirst."

+Since its release, Once Upon a Time in Hollywood has been regarded as one of the best films of the 2010s and 21st century.
+The Writers Guild of America ranked the film's screenplay the 22nd greatest of the 21st century.
+Tarantino has stated that Once Upon a Time in Hollywood is his favorite film of those he has made.
+The February 2020 issue of New York Magazine lists Once Upon a Time in Hollywood as among "The Best Movies That Lost Best Picture at the Oscars."

+Top ten lists

+Once Upon a Time in Hollywood was included on many critics' top-ten lists.